Hazelnut Shortbread Cookies

 Bake in a preheated oven set to 350 degrees for 10-15 minutes or until the edges are very lightly browned.
 Let the cookies cool for 5 minutes before transferring them to a wire rack to cool completely.

-If you like, you can dip the cookies in melted chocolate, and then again in chopped hazelnuts, and then let the chocolate set.
+If you like, you can dip the cookies in melted chocolate, then sprinkle with chopped hazelnuts and let the hazelnut shortbread cookies sit until the chocolate is set.

 - 1 cup plus 2 tablespoons all-purpose flour